ivan-guerra/programmador.com/content/posts/linux-device-drivers.md

 LDD3 is a pleasant read given the subject matter.
 You'll get the most out of this book if you come in with a solid grasp of the C programming language.
-Moderate knowledge of Linux development and good operating systems fundamentals[^11] are critical.
+Moderate knowledge of Linux development and good [operating systems fundamentals][13] are critical.

 A strong selling point of this book is that you don't need actual hardware to follow along.
 Throughout the book, you develop different types of Simple